ephraimbuddy/uwsgi_app/README.md

-# Running pyramid with
+# Running pyramid with uwsgi
 A sample project to teach running python pyramid application using uwsgi.

-# Running the applicatiion
+# Follow these steps to run this sample project
 First you need to install some dependencies in your system

 `sudo apt install -y uwsgi-core uwsgi-plugin-python3`